 Find someone who is just getting started doing photography.
 These people usually charge much less than big name photographers, because they are getting started.
 You may also find that they take even more photos since they are newer and want to ensure that they do what you want (rather than higher end professionals, who are often set in their ways).

-If you have your wedding on a weekday evening, you might save a bit on the cost of photographer, as you are not competing for the prime wedding time (which is Saturday).
+If you have your wedding on a weekday evening, you might save a bit on the cost of the photographer, as you are not competing for the prime wedding time (which is Saturday).

 Make sure you visit with several photographers and get their estimates.
 Make sure it is all spelled out in writing for you.
 Are there hidden fees such as travel expenses?
 Does the cost include any prints?
-Do you get to the prints on CD to own yourself?
+Do you get the prints on CD to own yourself?
 Does the fee include a set number of hours?
 Then, don’t be afraid to negotiate.
 If you find one person will charge $200 more than someone else will, try to negotiate the price down by offering to pay in cash or seeing if you can swap out an hours worth of time taking the photos to some prints instead.

 When you send your thank you notes to your family and friends, include your email or create a DropBox folder which is open to sharing, and ask them to send the photos they took to you.
 You might find some of the best shots were taken by someone other than your photographer.
 In fact, they might get something your photographer missed!

 There is nothing like a live band playing at your reception.
 However, that can be very expensive.
 If you opt for a DJ, you can often cut the costs by more than 50%.

 Make sure you know the time you want them to perform or play.
 If you stick with 4 hours, that is pretty average.
 If you want them longer than that, they may charge higher fees.
 For that reason, let your DJ or Band know what time to start playing and when to play that final song.

 Some musicians/DJs may offer a discount if you pay in advance and/or pay in cash.
 It is always worth asking to see if they are willing to negotiate the price if you try this method of payment.